DCF Failure to Thrive Allegations

 What Causes a Child’s Failure to Thrive?

 There are many legitimate causes for failure to thrive.
-The most common way a child truly fails to thrive is when they are not consuming enough nutrients and calories from food.
+The most common way a child fails to thrive is when they are not getting enough nutrients and calories from food.
 This happens in cases where parents fail to care for, or withhold resources such as food, and medication.

 Factors that contribute to Failure to Thrive allegations are:

 Can a Child Have Failure To Thrive Without Abuse or Neglect?